 where T_f is the air temperature [°C] and P_f is the pressure [Pa] at the field site, while P_s is the pressure at sea level [Pa].
-As a quality check, the linearity of CO2 increase during chamber closure was inspected by comparing the CO2 concentrations (of each chamber measurement) with time since chamber closure, and thereafter, determined the goodness of fit for the linear regression model (the R2).
-The R2 for all measurement was 0.992 \pm 0.001 (mean \pm SE).
-Additionally, the measured gas concentrations from the GC were checked against the standards and the GC's minimum detection limit to ensure that the changes in gas concentrations during chamber closure were well above its minimum detection limit.
+For purposes of quality assurance, the measured gas concentrations from the GC were checked against the standards and the GC's minimum detection limit to ensure that the changes in gas concentrations during chamber closure were well above its minimum detection limit.

-In parallel to gas flux measurements, soil environmental controls particularly soil temperature, volumetric water content, and soil mineral nitrogen (ammonium (NH4+) and nitrate (NO3-)) were measured.
+In parallel to gas flux measurements, soil environmental controls particularly soil temperature, volumetric water content, and mineral nitrogen (ammonia (NH4+) and nitrate (NO3-)) were measured.
 Soil temperature and volumetric water content were determined at 0.05 m soil depth adjacent to each of the four-installed chamber bases per replicate plot.
-A digital thermometer (Greisinger GMH 3230, Germany) fitted with an insertion probe and a calibrated ML3 ThetaProbe soil moisture sensor (AT Delta-T Devices Limited, United Kingdom) were used to determine soil temperature and soil volumetric water content, respectively.
+A digital thermometer (Greisinger GMH 3230, Germany) fitted with an insertion probe and a calibrated ML3 ThetaProbe soil moisture sensor (AT Delta-T Devices Limited, United Kingdom) were used to determine soil temperature and soil volumetric water content respectively.
 Soil mineral nitrogen was determined by obtaining a soil sample in a Kopercky ring at 0.05 m depth (from the soil surface) and 1 m distance from each of the installed chamber per replicate.
 The obtained soil samples (from each replicate plot) were pooled together and thoroughly mixed.
-Next, 100 and 150 g of the pooled soil samples were extracted with 100 and 600 mL $CaCl_2$ solution for determination of NO_3^- and NH_4^+ concentrations respectively using the RQflex@10 reflectometer.
-RQflex@10 reflectometer is part of the reflectoquant system comprising of a reflectometer, batch-specific barcode and test strips.
-The test strips used in this study had a 3 - 90 and 0.2 - 7 mg L^{-1} detection range for nitrates (NO_3 -N) and ammonium (NH_4 -N), respectively.
+Next, 100 and 150 g of the pooled soil samples were extracted with 100 and 600 mL CaCl2 solution for determination of NO3- and NH4+ concentrations respectively using the RQflex® 10 reflectometer.
+RQflex® 10 reflectometer is part of the reflectoquant system comprising of a reflectometer, batch-specific barcode and test strips.
+The test strips used in this study had a 3 - 90 and 0.2 - 7 mg L-1 detection range for nitrates (NO3-N) and ammonium (NH4-N) respectively.

-To understand the contribution of autotrophic (root) and heterotrophic (microbial) sources to total soil respiration, a trenching treatment was done in all the plots following the protocol of Wang and Yang (2007).
-Prior to trenching, root biomass distribution with depth was determined in order to establish where most roots were located.
-Root biomass estimation involved digging three profile pits measuring 1 m (L) x 1 m (W) x 1.1 m (D) at the forest site.
-In every pit, ten soil monoliths (each measuring: 20 cm (L) x 20 cm (W)) were carefully cut out (using a spade and hoe) following a 10 cm depth interval from the surface down to 1 m.
-The soil monoliths were thoroughly washed to isolate the roots from the bulk soil.
-The root samples were oven dried at 60 °C for 48 hours and weighed to determine the root biomass per depth increment.
-The root biomass for each depth interval was calculated as the mean of the root biomass from the three pits for that interval.
-It was established that over 90 % of the roots were within the top 0.6 m of the soil profile.
-Therefore, a circular trench (about 0.60 m in diameter) was dug to a depth of about 0.6 m at the center of all the plots, thereby creating a soil mass free of roots.
+To understand the contribution of autotrophic (root) and heterotrophic (microbial) sources to total soil respiration, a trenching treatment was done in all the plots.
+A circular trench (about 0.60 m in diameter) was dug to a depth of about 0.6 m at the center of all the plots, thereby creating a soil mass free of roots.
+The depth of the trench was based on an earlier root biomass inventory, which indicated that over 90 % of the roots were within the top 0.6 m of the soil profile.
 All the trenches were lined with a heavy-duty plastic sheet to prevent roots from growing back into the trenched soil mass.
 The trenched soil mass and the proximally neighboring un-trenched (reference) zone (about 1 m apart) were respectively installed with a chamber base.
-Both the trenched and reference chamber bases had a design (area = 0.044 m2, and volume = about 12 L) identical to the one used in the NME soil GHG flux study.
 The installed chamber bases were left standing for six months, before the first measurements began in November 2019.
 This ensured that a large proportion of the cut roots in the trenched soil mass decomposed before the start of the CO2 measurements.
-CO2 measurements were conducted monthly for a period of 4 months (starting in November 2019 and ending in February 2020).
-The selected measurement time window represented the transition between the wet season and the long dry season, allowing us to capture how soil moisture constrained the different soil CO2 efflux sources.
-After the completion of flux measurements, root coring was done to a depth of 0.30 m at two locations directly adjacent to both the trenched and un-trenched chambers, in order to determine if the trenching approach was effective in reducing the amount of living root biomass in the trenched zone.
-It was established that there was a 73 % and 63 % reduction in fine root biomass, and coarse root biomass, respectively, in the trenched zone in comparison to the reference zone.
-Heterotrophic (microbial) respiration was equal to the CO2 effluxes from the trenched chamber while autotrophic (root) respiration was the difference between CO2 effluxes from the reference and trenched chambers.
+CO2 measurements were conducted for 4 months (November 2019 to February 2020).
+After the completion of flux measurements, root coring was done to a depth of 0.30 m at two locations directly adjacent to both the trenched and un-trenched chambers, in order to determine the amount of living fine root biomass that was still present in the trenched chamber.
+It was established that there was a 73 % and 63 % reduction in fine root biomass, and coarse root biomass respectively in the trenched zone in comparison to the reference zone.